-- Feelings computer does not have feelings and does not understand emotions. - Instruction computer cannot work without our instructions. - Decision computer cannot take its own decisions.
+- Feelings computer does not have feelings and does not understand emotions - Instruction computer cannot work without our instructions - Decision computer cannot take its own decisions

-Ask the students to solve the exercise Let's Catch Up given on page number 10.
+Ask the students to solve the exercise Warm Up! given on page number 10.

 Explain to the students about the different types of computers covering: